 I opened my eyes.
 The moist forest floor tickled my back.
-There were two park rangers there.
+Two park rangers stood there.
 I was lightning, grabbing my pack and taking off in a run.

 These were grown men though.
 One shouted, “Don’t run or we’ll taze you!”

-They’re not going to tazer a kid, and I was distancing them.
+They’re not going to taser a kid, and I was distancing them.

 I felt a prick on my back, and bam, lightning raged in my body, and I fell.

 They zip tied my hands behind my back, and one of them threw me over his shoulder.
 The other one picked up my bag and looked through it.

 I cried.
 They put me in the back of their patrol car.